oxerek/reactive-ports-adapters/README.md

 CQRS pattern used as convenient way of invoking of domain functionalities.

 The application shows integration with several Java related technologies as adapters while keeping the domain clean.
-Main assumption: Mono and Flux from https://projectreactor.io/ are treated as a part of a language.
+Main assumption: Mono and Flux from https://projectreactor.io/ are treated as a part of a language and can be used inside the domain.

 Integrated adapters:
 - webflux handler
 - grpc reactive service
-- inmemory object store as a simple map
 - Hazelcast inmemory object store

 Extras: